umutdinceryananer/my-game-theory-lab/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
-Feel free to remix it for your own experiments.
 Have fun exploring cooperation! 🙌